Admidio/admidio/tests/hooks/README.md

 `ACCEPTED_BY_ASSIGNMENT` constants - reproducing the exact transaction nesting of `CoreTasks::registrationApprove()`, the one caller that wraps `acceptRegistration()` in a transaction of its own.

+`list-hooks.php` proves the generic list hooks (`list_columns`, `list_data`, `list_rendered_data`,
+`list_row_actions`, §2.7) on `modules/contacts/contacts.php` and `contacts_data.php`, the first module
+to carry them.
+Neither file can run here - both need a full database, session and settings stack - so the dispatch lines are reproduced verbatim, including the count guard in `contacts.php` that refuses a `list_columns` filter which adds or removes a column, since `contacts_data.php` still builds every row by position and there is no shared list pipeline yet to keep the two in step.

 These are plain scripts and not PHPUnit cases on purpose - the branch has no test bootstrap yet.
 They are written so that moving them into one is a matter of turning each `check()` into an